ddnexus/pagy/docs/toolbox/paginators/countless.md

 ---

+`:countless` is an OFFSET paginator that avoids the `COUNT` query, reducing the number of queries per rendering by one.

 !!!warning Consider using the `:keynav_js` paginator when possible!

-The [:keynav_js](keynav_js.md) offers identical UI features but utilizes the faster `keyset` pagination, making it particularly suitable for large, slow collection results.
+The [:keynav_js](keynav_js.md) offers identical UI features but utilizes the faster `keyset` pagination.
 !!!

-`:countless` is an OFFSET paginator that avoids the `COUNT` query, reducing the number of queries per rendering by one.

-- It provides **nearly complete** support for **most** navigation helpers, with the following limitations:
+!!! warning Caveat

-  1. Nav bar links beyond the last or highest visited page are not displayed.
+Nav bar links beyond the last or highest visited page are not displayed.
-  2. The `info_tag` helper is not supported.
+!!!

 ```ruby Controller
 @pagy, @records = pagy(:countless, collection, **options)